General Council Tax information

-The amount you pay depends on:
+- The amount you pay depends on:

-Click here to find out how your bill is made up, including the charges set by individual Parishes and other Precepting Authorities.
+Read our Financial Information page to find out how your bill is made up, including the charges set by individual Parishes and other Precepting Authorities.

-Click here to find out where the money to pay for the services provided by South Cambridgeshire District Council comes from, and what it's spent on.
+Our Income and Expenditure explains where the money to pay for the services provided by South Cambridgeshire District Council comes from, and what it's spent on.

 Your bill will normally ask you to pay the Council Tax over ten monthly instalments.
 However, you can now have the option to pay over twelve months.